anav5704/CS000/src/content/team/make-your-first-repo.md

 ---
-title: Introduction
+title: Make Your First Repo
 lesson: Solo
 ---

-# Prisma?
+## Prisma?
 Drizzle?

+---

 The modern web development era has given birth to some of the greatest technologies.
 But with this great power comes the great responsibility of choosing the right technology for the right job.
 This can be daunting, especially for new developers.
 Luckily, when it comes to full-stack development with Next.js, it’s fairly simple to choose between an ORM.
 The most common picks are [Prisma](https://prisma.io) and [Drizzle](https://orm.drizzle.team), mainly due to them being open-source and type-safe.

-# Use Cases
+## Use Cases

+---

 These ORMs are often used separately as they have their own strengths and weaknesses.
 Prisma is known for its phenomenal developer experience while Drizzle shines when it comes to speed.
 Using both these ORMs in the same project may not be the best idea, but it is possible.
 It will allow you to easily design schemas and migrate them while having a fast backend.
 If you already have an API built out with Prisma, here are some cases when you might want to go with this dual ORM strategy: